MatheusNfs/MatheusNfs/README.md

   <h1 align="center">Hello, I’m Matheus Silva</h1>

-- 🌱 I’m currently learning full-stack web development, focused in HTML, CSS, PHP and JavaScript
+- 🌱 I’m a Web Developer, Based in Rio de Janeiro, Brazil.
-- 👀 I'm looking for opportunities to learn more, develop my abilities and gain more experience and knowledge, to further my position in this new career.
+- 👀 I'm looking for job opportunities to employ my abilities and gain more experience and knowledge, to further my position in this new career.
 - 📫 How to reach me:   <a href="mailto:matheus.archaeo@gmail.com"><img height = "17" width="70" src="https://img.shields.io/badge/Gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white"></a>

 <h2 align="center">Apps and Languages</h2>